nathanenglehart/nathanenglehart.github.io/regression.md

 Multivariate regression methods are commonly used in the social sciences to examine the extent to which various independent variables are related to a dependent variable.
 Most commonly, when looking to analyze relationships between variables, ordered least squares regression (OLS) is the form of regression most often employed.\
 \
 OLS seeks to find coefficients for the regression function which minimize prediction error.
-It does so with
+Its closed-from solution does so with
 \\[ \theta = (X^T X)^{-1} X^T t \\]
 where $\theta$ represents the OLS estimator, $X$ is an $n \times m$ matrix containing independent variable parameters, and $t$ is a vector of response variables. \
 \